 Traveling the world on a not-so-powerful passport

-This is the second in a series that is part of WTTC’s Freedom To Travel campaign, titled ‘I Am Travel’.
+This is the second in a series that is part of WTTC’s Ease of Travel campaign, titled ‘I Am Travel’.
 We are publishing a series of perspectives from travellers of different nationalities on what travel freedom means to them and their own experiences travelling with restrictions.
 The following is Shivya’s experience of travelling the world with an Indian passport.

 I waited with baited breath on a warm summer day at the German embassy in Tbilisi, Georgia.
 Countless emails and phone calls later, I had passed over my stack of documents — confirmed flight and hotel bookings, bank statements for the past six months, income tax returns for the past three years and travel insurance — to the visa officer across the counter.
 The fate of my upcoming blogging trip to Germany and Switzerland, on invitation from the Council of Europe, rested in her hands.
 Four Schengen visas and four Euro trips later, I knew the drill by heart, but as an Indian passport holder applying for a Schengen visa outside of my home country, it meant one extra hurdle — obtaining special permission from the German consulate.
 Luckily for me, a visa was finally stamped on my passport.